 54 68 72 6f 75 67 68 20 63 6f 6e 73 65 6e 73 75 73 20 74 6f 20 74 68 65 20 73 74 61 72 73

 sha256 and signing the pre-image we return the value cb58 encoded:

 4Eb2zAHF4JjZFJmp4usSokTGqq9mEGwVMY2WZzzCmu657SNFZhndsiS8TvL32n3bexd8emUwiXs8XqKjhqzvoRFvghnvSN.
 Here's an example using the Metal Web Wallet.

 Cryptography in Ethereum Virtual Machine

-Avalanche nodes support the full Ethereum Virtual Machine (EVM) and precisely duplicate all of the cryptographic constructs used in Ethereum.
+Metal nodes support the full Ethereum Virtual Machine (EVM) and precisely duplicate all of the cryptographic constructs used in Ethereum.
 This includes the Keccak hash function and the other mechanisms used for cryptographic security in the EVM.

 Cryptography in Other Virtual Machines